-Blackdown Community Choir is an enthusiastic group of singers who have been meeting for over eleven years for fun and some performance, with new members joining all the time.
-The choir draws people from Wellington and the surrounding area including the Blackdown Hills, Milverton, mid and East Devon.
+Blackdown Community Choir consists of an enthusiastic group of singers many who have been meeting since 2002, for fun and some performance, with new members joining all the time.
+The choir draws people from Wellington and the surrounding area including the Blackdown Hills, the Quantocks, Milverton, mid and East Devon.

 Meets most Thursday evenings during term times at the Baptist Centre, South Street, Wellington, Somerset 7.30 – 9.15 pm.What?